Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 3. Health & Safety: Watch for slippery trails, acclimatize, trek with local guides.

-4. Cash Backup: ATMs are scarce—carry sufficient cash.
+4. Cash Backup: ATMs are scarce, so carry sufficient cash.

-5. Responsible Travel: Avoid litter, respect tribal customs, stay on designated trails
+5. Responsible Travel: Avoid litter, respect tribal customs, and stay on designated trails

 • Pure Nature Immersion: Deep rainforest vibes, starlit forest camps, cloud-laced treks.

-• Offbeat Charm: Less crowded than Goa or Coorg—feel like you’ve discovered a secret world.
+• Offbeat Charm: Less crowded than Goa or Coorg, it feels like you’ve discovered a secret world.

 Conclusion: A Rain Lover’s Paradise